Prime k-tuple: Admissibility

+A k-tuple that includes every possible residue modulo p is said to be inadmissible modulo p.
+It should be obvious that this is only possible when k ≥ p.
+A tuple which is not inadmissible modulo p is called admissible.

 It is conjectured that every admissible k-tuple matches infinitely many positions in the sequence of prime numbers.
-However, there is no admissible tuple for which this has been proven except the 1-tuple (0).
-Nevertheless, by Yitang Zhang's famous proof of 2013 it follows that there exists at least one 2-tuple which matches infinitely many positions; subsequent work showed that some 2-tuple exists with values differing by 246 or less that matches infinitely many positions.
+However, there is no tuple for which this has been proven except the trivial 1-tuple (0).
+In that case, the conjecture is equivalent to the statement that there are infinitely many primes.
+Nevertheless, Yitang Zhang proved in 2013 that there exists at least one 2-tuple which matches infinitely many positions; subsequent work showed that such a 2-tuple exists with values differing by 246 or less that matches infinitely many positions.